Aveglia/vAMPirus/helpmeoutsome.md

 There is really only one launch command to run for --DataCheck:

-`nextflow run vAMPirusv0.1.0.nf -c vampirus.config -with-conda /PATH/TO/miniconda3/env/vAMPirus --DataCheck`
+`nextflow run vAMPirus.nf -c vampirus.config -profile [conda|singularity] --DataCheck`

 Just submit this launch command with the correct paths and vAMPirus will run the DataCheck and produce a report for you to review.
 Parameters like --minAA or --maxLen apply to the --DataCheck.